 Quick Ratio = 106,080 / 31,200 = 3.4

-As stated above, the ideal quick ratio is 1:1 which means the quick assets are equal to quick liabilities and hence, there would be no hurdle in paying off the quick liabilities.
-In example 1 above, the quick ratio is equal to 1.53 which means XYZ Ltd. has enough of quick assets to meet its quick liabilities.
+As stated above, the ideal quick ratio is 1:1, which means the quick assets are equal to quick liabilities; hence, there would be no hurdle in paying off the quick liabilities.
+In example 1 above, the quick ratio is equal to 1.53, which means XYZ Ltd. has enough of quick assets to meet its quick liabilities.
 No worries about missing any payments.

 Another important point to note is that though the 1:1 quick ratio is the general norm, however, this can vary with the industry or business within which the company is operating.
 So this is not sacrosanct and needs to be considered together with the industry practices.

-To know more about interpreting and improving quick ratio, refer the article: How to Analyze (Interpret) and Improve Quick Ratio?
+To know more about interpreting and improving quick ratios, refer to the article: How to Analyze (Interpret) and Improve Quick Ratio?